 To obtain the most precise monetary value of gifts you gave your spouse during your marriage you may obtain an appraisal of those items.
 In most cases the cost of an appraisal is split between you and your spouse on an even basis, but you should discuss this point with your Long Island Divorce Attorney.
 In the event you do not wish to obtain an appraisal on the items, you and your spouse can stipulate, or agree, as to their value.
 If your matter proceeds to a trial, the testimony of both parties will be relevant to establish the value of any interspousal gifts.

 During your Long Island Divorce you may not consider all the gifts you gave to your spouse, especially if you were in a long term marriage.
 But ignoring the value of all those items may mean you walk away from your Nassau or Suffolk County Divorce without taking into consideration a large value of the marital estate.

 Receive a Free Consultation from an Experienced Divorce Lawyer, Long Island’s Robert E. Hornberger, Esq.

 If you have questions about the your marital property and how it will be divided in your Long Island Divorce, you should consult an experienced Long Island divorce.
-Long Island’s Robert E. Hornberger, Esq., PC’s compassionate and experienced divorce attorneys can help.
+Long Island’s Hornberger Verbitsky PC’s compassionate and experienced divorce attorneys can help.
 Call us at 631-923-1910 for a complimentary, confidential consultation or fill out the short form on this page and we’ll get right back to you

 Download our Free New York Divorce Guide